Alert processing rules

 - Each filter can include up to five values.
 There's a logical OR between the values.

 For example, if you set

-description contains ["this", "that"], then the rule applies only to alerts whose description contains either
+description contains "this, that" (in the field there is no need to write the apostrophes), then the rule applies only to alerts whose description contains eitherthis

 What should this rule do?